Avanade/Beef/docs/Database-CdcJoin-Config.md

 -|-
 `modelName` | The .NET model name.
 Defaults to `Name`.
 `propertyName` | The .NET property name.
 Defaults to `TableName` where `JoinCardinality` is `OneToOne`; otherwise, it will be `Name` suffixed by an `s` except when already ending in `s` where it will be suffixed by an `es`.
+`includeColumnsOnDelete` | The list of `Column` names that should be included (in addition to the primary key) for a logical delete.
+Where a column is not specified in this list its corresponding .NET property will be automatically cleared by the `CdcDataOrchestrator` as the data is technically considered as non-existing.

 <br/>